 Treatment may also include diet and lifestyle changes.
 Help your child to eat more fiber by:

-- Adding more whole-grain cereals and breads.
+Adding more whole-grain cereals and breads.
 Check the nutrition labels on food packages for foods that have more fiber.
 As a rule of thumb, great sources of fiber have at least 5 grams per serving.
 Good sources have 2.5 to 4.9 grams per serving.

 Whole-wheat bread, granola bread, wheat bran muffins, whole-grain waffles, popcorn

 Bran cereals (100% bran cereals are very good sources), shredded wheat cereals, oatmeal, Mueslix, granola, oat bran

 Beets, broccoli, Brussels sprouts, cabbage, carrots, corn, green beans, green peas, acorn and butternut squash, spinach, potato with skin, avocado

-Baked beans, black-eyed peas, garbanzo beans, lima beans, pinto beans, kidney beans, chili with beans, trail mix
+Baked beans, black-eyed peas, garbanzo beans, lima beans, pinto beans, kidney beans, chili with beans, trail mix, peanut butter, nuts

 Other diet changes that may help include: